Preserving Oral History — A Modern Family Guide

 - Start with voice only and a few gentle prompts.

-- How do I make transcripts?
+- How do I keep interviews searchable?

 Preserve stories that outlast chat threads